-Between February and April 2020, however, the construction index had dropped by 25 points in the EU and by more than 30 points in the euro area.
-In other words: during the first wave of the Covid-19 crisis, the construction index lost almost as much as during the five years in the aftermath of the economic and financial crisis.
+Between February and April 2020, however, the construction index had dropped by 29 points in the EU and by 34 points in the euro area.
+In other words: during the first wave of the Covid-19 crisis, the construction index lost about as much as during the five years in the aftermath of the economic and financial crisis.

 Development by country

 Since the Covid-19 containment measures differed between countries as to timing and strictness, it was to be expected that the effects on construction production would also vary.
-Table 1 shows the growth rates for January 2021 compared with April 2020, i.e. generally for the recovery phase, and for April compared with February, i.e. the peak of the crisis.
-The table also shows the rate of recovery, i.e. the index levels of January 2021 in comparison with the levels of February 2020.
+Table 1 shows the growth rates for July 2021 compared with April 2020, i.e. generally for the ongoing recovery phase, and for April 2020 compared with February 2020, i.e. the peak of the crisis.
+The table also shows the rate of recovery, i.e. the ratio of the index levels of July 2021 and of February 2020.

-The Covid-19 crisis was particularly strongly felt in Italy, France and Luxembourg, where construction activities fell by 70.5 %, by 65.0 % and by 55.5 % respectively between February and April.
-In France, the recovery between April 2020 and January 2021 was quite strong (198.3 %), and by now the pre-crisis level of construction activities has been regained and surpassed (no data for Italy and Luxembourg).
+The Covid-19 crisis was particularly strongly felt in Italy, France and Luxembourg, where construction activities fell by 71.1 %, by 64.4 % and by 52.2 % respectively between February and April 2020.
+In France, the recovery between April 2020 and July 2021 was quite strong (174.3 %) yet, due to the February 2021 decline, the pre-crisis level of construction activities which had been regained in July was only at 97.5 % (no data for Italy and Luxembourg).

 Source data for tables and graphs

 The latest results for the development of industrial production are published in monthly news releases by Eurostat.

 A number of countries are not obliged to transmit monthly construction production data to Eurostat (Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Luxembourg, and Malta).